Обкладинка подкасту: Ten Theses on the Future: Serhiy Zhadan’s Speech at the Munich Security Conference

 Thesis One

 Let’s start with this.
-In my apartment building in Kharkiv there are ten apartments.
-On the first floor there used to be a music school, which closed at the beginning of the full-scale Russian invasion.
-No one lives on the second floor — the elderly lady from one apartment died before the war began, and the family from the other left immediately after it started.
+There are ten apartments in my building in Kharkiv.
+There used to be a music school on the first floor, but it closed at the beginning of the full-scale Russian invasion.
+No one lives on the second floor—the elderly lady from one apartment died before the war began, and the family from the other left immediately after it started.
 On the third floor lives an elderly man who, ten years ago, still had quite an impressive appearance.
 He lives alone.
-He goes to the shop less and less often — it’s hard for him to climb the stairs.
-Next to him lives a family that looks after order in the building and has a key to the attic.
-On the fourth floor, one apartment is also empty — the family seems to have left the country.
-Next door lives an entrepreneur — a quiet and lonely man.
+He goes to the shop less and less often—it’s hard for him to climb the stairs.
+Next to him lives a family that’s responsible for taking care of the building and has a key to the attic.
+On the fourth floor, there’s another empty apartment—the family seems to have left the country.
+An entrepreneur lives next door—a quiet and lonely man.
 He sent his family abroad.
-On the fifth floor, one apartment is empty — the residents left at the beginning of the war; in the other lives a family — they didn’t go anywhere, and they stay at home during the bombardments.
-On the sixth floor, the owners rent out one apartment and have left town themselves; I live in the other apartment.
+On the fifth floor, one apartment is empty—the residents left at the beginning of the war; in the other lives a family—they didn’t go anywhere, and they stay at home during the bombardments.
+On the sixth floor, one apartments is a rental property, but the owners have left town; I live in the other apartment.

 Usually, we have electricity, water, and heating.
-In the past few months, after the shelling, the building falls silent.
+In the past few months, each time our neighborhood is shelled, the building falls silent.
 The electricity goes out, and so does the water.
-Within a few hours, the building cools down, like an animal struck on the highway.
-Along with it, the few remaining residents of the building freeze.
+Within a few hours, the building cools down, like an animal killed by a truck and left beside the highway.
+The building’s few remaining residents freeze along with it.
 Then everything is repaired, and the building comes back to life.
 This winter, everyone is cold.
-Our cities are being destroyed along with their inhabitants.
+They are destroying our cities.
+They want our cities dead.
 Sometimes I think that if the building is forgotten and the electricity is not turned back on, it will simply freeze.
 Along with its residents.
 It will freeze quite quickly.
-Say, in a day.
-Or two.
+Say, in a day or two.
 And now, let us talk about the future.

 Photo: Daria Kryzh